How.to make.long.straight.cuts without a table saw

 When it comes to making long, straight cuts in wood or other materials, a table saw is often considered the go-to tool.
 However, not everyone has access to a table saw, or they may prefer an alternative method.
 One option is to use a track saw.

-See also How to cut melamine with hand circular saw
+See also Can you cut plexiglass with a table saw

 A track saw is a portable cutting tool that operates similarly to a circular saw but with added precision and stability.
 It consists of a circular saw attached to a guide rail or track, which ensures a straight and accurate cut over longer distances.